abhinavsaxena99/wordle-solver/README.md

 sites-enabled-solver goes in /etc/nginx/sites-enabled with the name "solver" and then is linked to sites-enabled using "sudo ln -s /etc/nginx/sites-available/solver /etc/nginx/sites-enabled"

+SSL certs through LetsEncrypt, Certbot (added the lines inside server block in sites-enabled-solver to the certbox server block in sites-enabled/default)

 Project built on Python 3.8.10